Finding freedom in His Word.

 We hope you have one or two to gather with if you’ve chosen to take this journey with us.
-As a reminder the book is available on Amazon and for the duration of this study a PDF digital version is available here:
+As a reminder the book is available on Amazon and at the shop.

 We’re beginning each session with a time to share our answers to one or more of the Heart Questions:

 - What spoke to your heart most this week?